schnaggelz/rpi-nxt2/README.md

 # About

+HIGHLY WORK-IN-PROGRESS, CODE NOT COMPLETELY WORKING YET AND MAY NOT BUILD.

 Lego NXT2 C/C++ FW communicating with Raspberry Pi C++/Python SW.
 Log-term goal: Raspberry Pi solving a Rubik's cube via Python/OpenCV and then controlling the NXT to physically solve it.

-HIGHLY WORK-IN-PROGRESS, CODE NOT BUILDING YET

 Unfortunately I only have Lego NXTs and don't want to buy a new set.
 However, ARM low-level programming is more fun for me.
 So I experiment with own bare-metal firmware on the NXT (for sensor/actuator management) and application software